 Making the Decision to Change Jobs

 Like a good counselor, a psychic advisor will listen to their client, adding intuitive comments when appropriate.
-I frequently tell my clients that I can heal and guide, but will not make decisions for them.
+I frequently tell my clients that I can heal and guide, them but will not make decisions for them.
 That is their work, as it is their life.
-Making their own decisions is the way their life continues to enfold according to their own choices.
-This plane is after all, a school, where we are supposed to learn by our decisions.
+Making their own decisions is the way their life continues to unfold according to their own choices.
+This plane is, after all, a school, where we are supposed to learn by our decisions.
 Even making no decision amounts to a decision.

 A Career Reading Success Story

 My client was very anguished at work and didn’t know how she would get through the next months.
 I informed her that the situation would soon change and that there would be “musical chairs” surrounding several people in the company, that she should just hang on, concentrate on her work, and soon the problem supervisor would be asked to leave.
 Several months later, the client called, happily conveying that everything my Guides had said, was now confirmed.
 The client really enjoyed her job, and now that the “troublemaker” was gone, she’d received a raise and felt very secure and happy.
 Success!